WHAT DOES "PEER-REVIEWED" OR "REFEREED" MEAN?

 Note: This is an entirely different concept from "Review Articles."

-One quick & easy way to check if a journal is peer-reviewed is to use the Worldcat library catalog.
+One quick & easy way to check if a journal is peer-reviewed is to check Ulrichs, which is a resource that describes periodicals (journals, magazines, and newspapers).
 The example below shows how your results would appear & where to look for the peer-review indicator.